World of Hyatt

 Other Options to Earn

 There are a few other ways to earn Hyatt points, but only the American Airlines option stands out since there’s no spending requirement to earn extra points.
 If you were going to spend money with these companies anyway, earning some extra Hyatt points is a nice bonus.
-But we don’t recommend these as methods to actively earn Hyatt points.
+But we don’t recommend these as methods to truly move the needle.

 • American Airlines: American and Hyatt offer reciprocal benefits for elite status members.
 You can earn 1 Hyatt point per $1 spent on AA flights if you hold elite status.
 AA elite members also earn 1 mile per $1 spent at Hyatt.
 You still earn American miles when flying, making this a great way to double dip.